 The 2014 national curriculum: what primary school parents need to know

-In 2013 the government announced plans to overhaul the national curriculum.
+In 2013 the government announced plans to overhaul the national curriculum in England.

 For most children, these changes took effect from September 2014, but children in Years 2 and 6 followed the previous programmes of study until September 2015 in English, maths and science.